 We agree that in a Black Country context, at this stage, the principal strategic issues that affect the preparation of the Sandwell Local Plan remain those set out in the ABCA letter of 26th April - meeting unmet housing needs, meeting unmet employment needs and strategic transport issues.
-There may also be intra Black Country issues which will need to be dealt with through the Plan process; for example, matters relating to mineral
+There may also be intra Black Country issues which will need to be dealt with through the Plan process; for example, matters relating to mineral infrastructure and strategic waste facilities.

-Dudley

-Working as One Council in the historic capital of the Black Country infrastructure and strategic waste facilities.
 Along with issues of more local significance, including site specific proposals that will arise through the preparation of the Sandwell Local Plan and the Dudley Local Plan that may require further and ongoing engagement.